bcremer/shopware-with-nginx/README.md

 This configuration is heavily inspired by [perusio's](https://github.com/perusio/drupal-with-nginx/) drupal-configuration.

 ## Warning
 Please only use nginx if you know what you are doing.
-Shopware AG is not officially supporting nginx.
+Shopware AG provides no support for running nginx as appserver.
 Also note that Shopware will not run faster with nginx.
 A properly configured apache webserver is in most cases as fast as nginx.

 ## Compatibility